minimo-io/betizen-ssg/README.md

 - Two conversion boxes: `"components/bz-banner-hero.njk"`, `"components/bz-subscribe.njk"` and one landing page as end-of-funnel.
 - For casinos without the bonus.link front-matter then the theme will grab the link from languages[page.lang].promo.url

+- Bonus post types can have a bonus.image for the background image of the box, or else the system will pick up the default site-wide background image for bonuses.